Ali & Nino

 Example 4

-Treatment of Hertha Pauli, AI, page 75, number 81 (and the respective endnotes)
+Treatment of Hertha Pauli, page 75, number 81 (and the respective endnotes)

 Pauli, Herta E. (“Bertha” is wrong).
 “Letter to the Editor about Authorship of Ali and Nino,” in New York Times Book Review (August 8,1971), p.
 27.

 Mrs. Hertha Pauli (1911–1973) was Essad Bey’s literary agent during his time in Vienna.
-She and her business partner Karl Frucht was responsible for the deal with Zinnen-Verlag for “The Girl from the Golden Horn” and for many adventure stories they solf ro E.B.
+She and her business partner Karl Frucht were responsible for the deal with Zinnen-Verlag for “The Girl from the Golden Horn” and for many adventure stories they sold for E.B. to Austrian magazines.

-But shortly after Walter Clemons’s article appeared in The New York Times, they received a letter by Hertha Pauli, which was deemed important enought to be printed in The New York Times on August 8, 1971.
+But shortly after Walter Clemons’s article appeared in The New York Times, they received a letter by said Hertha Pauli, which was deemed important enough to be printed in The New York Times on August 8, 1971.
 This letter reads:

 To the Editor: